Comprehensive COBRA Insurance Information

 That all depends on the type of health insurance plan that you had with your previous employer.
 If the insurance company would have covered you if you moved out of the country, then they still will.
 However, most insurance plans only work in a select area and will not work oversees, therefore meaning COBRA insurance will not work outside of the United States.
 You can contact your health insurance provider to find out if you will be covered out of the country.

-How much do I have to pay to sign up for COBRA insurance?
+How do I add a dependent to my COBRA insurance?

-Can I be denied COBRA insurance if I have a preexisting condition?
+Are there good COBRA insurance alternatives if I have a preexisting condition?

 More COBRA Insurance Questions and Answers